jasongonzales23/jason-gonzales-mdb/README.md

 ## SVG

 I started off doing what I think is the right way, making a component for each SVG icon used, but I quickly got worried about taking too much time for the challenge and for the remainder opted for a simpler, faster and still OK approach using the Nextjs Image tag which is still quite organized.
 That said, for SVG that needs to be styled dynamically I'd need each SVG to be a component that receives props.
 But even then things can get hairy because you're now styling with JS instead of CSS.
 I'm sticking with CSS for this challenge because it was faster to build with!

+## Tests

+I'll be frank, the goal here is to ship, but I wanted to demonstrate I care about tests, so I shipped a single test.
+I'd typically prefer more tests!

 ## If you want to add more datasources for virtualized rendering